Govind-S-B/Rock-Paper-Scissor-App/README.md

 *Experimented a lot with github features<br />
 *Adding external dependencies ; [Konfetti](https://github.com/DanielMartinus/Konfetti)<br />
 *Using onSaveInstance for data persistence within the same activity<br />
+*Experimented a lot with github actions and workflows